 Supplements : The enzyme Lipase improves digestion and has been shown to be deficient in most patients with MD.
 Lipase capsules are available over the counter, and may be useful if you are deficient.
 Cayenne Pepper, CoEnzyme Q10, Ginko Biloba, MSM, Niacin and Vitamin B3 have all been shown to improve circulation, which can help to reduce vestibular pressure.
 A high quality B Complex is useful any time the body is stressed.

 Essential Oils and Herbs : There are many essential oils and herbs on the market, which vary greatly in terms of quality.
 Always use pure, therapeutic essential oils and high quality fresh or dried herbs for remedies.
 If you are taking any prescription medications, make sure to check for any possible interactions with essential oils or herbs before you use them.
-See a list of links for some helpful aromatherapy products available from TIMELESS Essential Oils at the end of this article.

-Sweet Basil (Ocimum basilicum) and Holy Basil (Ocimum sanctum) are antiseptic and help reduce vertigo.
+Sweet Basil (Ocimum basilicum) and Holy Basil (Ocimum sanctum) essential oils are antiseptic and help reduce vertigo.
 Diffuse, or inhale the oil directly from the bottle or inhaler.
 Steam inhalation is another way can be used for symptom relief and to help fight sinus infection.
 Place a bowl of hot water on the table and add a few drops of essential oil.
 Lean over the bowl and inhale the fragrant steam deeply.
 Draping a towel over the head helps to contain the steam.
 The fresh herb can also be used in a similar way.
 Boil the leaves in a pot of water.
 Remove from the heat and inhale the fragrant steam deeply.
 Use caution not to be burned by the steam.

 Citrus Oils : Tangerine (Citrus reticulata var tangerine), Sweet Orange (Citrus sinensis), Lemon (Citrus Limonum), or Lime (Citrus recutita) Pure Citrus essential oils are commonly used for their antimicrobial qualities, and are also effective in relieving tension headaches, migraines, dizziness and vertigo.
-Diffuse or inhale directly from the bottle or inhaler, or with steam inhalation (see Basil).
+Diffuse or inhale the essential oil directly from the bottle or inhaler, or with steam inhalation (see Sweet Basil, above).
 Fresh or dried citrus peels can also be boiled in water and the steam inhaled.
 A few drops of Pure Lemon essential oil taken in a cup of water can also be effective for nausea.
 Some forms of vertigo are best relieved with a blend of Pure Peppermint and citrus essential oils.
 Sweet Almond, Fractionated Coconut or Jojoba oils work well as carriers.
 Add 10 drops Peppermint and 10 drops citrus essential oil to a teaspoon of carrier oil.
 As a preventive, massage a few drops onto the bottoms of the big toes, the thumbs, behind the ears and the nape of the neck twice a day.
 For symptomatic relief, inhale the oils deeply for 2-3 minutes and massage a few drops on the thumbs, behind the ears and the nape of the neck.
 Caution: Citrus oils can make the skin more sensitive to sunlight, so avoid use if you are going out into direct sun.

-Clary Sage (Salvia sclarea) Also good for vertigo, Clary Sage will help balance the nervous system and relieve anxiety.
+Clary Sage (Salvia sclarea) Also good for vertigo, Clary Sage essential oil will help balance the nervous system and relieve anxiety.
 It is also used for seizures, hysteria and sedation.
 Diffuse or inhale directly from the bottle or inhaler.
 Caution: Clary Sage essential oil can be irritating to the skin.

-Eucalyptus (Eucalyptus globulus, Eucalyptus radiata, Eucalyptus smithii, or Eucalyptus citriodora) To help relieve sinus pressure and congestion, a few drops of Pure Eucalyptus alone or with Pure Peppermint essential oil in a teaspoon of Sweet Almond, Fractionated Coconut or Jojoba oil can be applied to the chest, temples, behind the ears and along the jaw.
+Eucalyptus (Eucalyptus globulus, Eucalyptus radiata, Eucalyptus smithii, or Eucalyptus citriodora) To help relieve sinus pressure and congestion, a few drops of Pure Eucalyptus essential oil alone or with Pure Peppermint essential oil in a teaspoon of Sweet Almond, Fractionated Coconut or Jojoba oil can be applied to the chest, temples, behind the ears and along the jaw.
 These essential oils can also be directly inhaled directly or from an inhaler to help open sinus passages.

 Lavender (Lavandula angustifolia) essential oil has many uses, and is commonly used for relief of stress, anxiety and depression, but is also effective for dizziness.
 The oil can be diffused, inhaled directly or used topically by itself or in a lotion or cream.
 Fresh lavender flowers can also be used to create a relaxing environment.
 Lavender is a wonderful oil to place in a diffuser locket to be worn around the neck.
 Perfume made from Pure Lavender essential oil can also be used to relieve symptoms all day.

 Peppermint (Mentha x piperita) is highly effective for vertigo and nausea which often occurs with it.
 Pure Peppermint essential oil will also help to relieve sinus congestion.
 Its cool, crisp fragrance relaxes and refreshes.
 Inhale directly from the bottle or inhaler.
-Two drops of Pure Peppermint oil in a cup of water can help to settle a queazy stomach.
+Two drops of Pure Peppermint oil in a cup of water can help to settle a queasy stomach.

 Rose (Rosa damascena or Rosa centifolia) Commonly used for skin care, Pure Rose essential oil is also effective for depression, vertigo and relaxation.
 Diffuse or inhale directly from the bottle.
 Diluted to 3 – 5% with distilled water, it can be spritzed in the room or on the skin.
 Perfume made from pure Rose absolute or essential oil can be worn for all day relief of symptoms.